HomeSite Map

 Besides their live shows of this period, they promoted "I'll Get You" via British television.
 On August 18th, 1963, they lip-synced the song for the TV show "Lucky Stars (Summer Spin)," which was broadcast on August 24th of that year.
 The Beatles debut on the popular "Ready, Steady, Go!" live television show on October 4th, 1963 featured another mimed version of "I'll Get You" while teenagers danced around them on their small podium.
 A much higher achievement was their appearance on the top rated variety show "Van Parnell's Sunday Night At The London Palladium," broadcast live on October 13th, 1963, this rendition being featured on the "Anthology 1" album.
 This October 13th, 1963 live television broadcast appears to be the last time The Beatles performed "I'll Get You."

 Paul decided to include "I'll Get You" in the permanent set list of his 2005 "The 'US' Tour," which ran from Sept.
 16th (Miami, Florida) to Nov.
-30th (Los Angeles, California) of that year.
-While this was an interesting inclusion to his set list, it was afterward dropped for his later tours due to its unfortunate unfamiliararity to Beatles fans.
+30th (at the Staples Center in Los Angeles, California) of that year.
+While this was an interesting inclusion to his set list, it was afterward dropped for his later tours apparently because he felt the song was mostly unfamiliar to the average Beatles fan.

 Conclusion